gamesbykevin/BulkYoutubeUploader/README.md

 This project will allow you to upload videos to Youtube in bulk

 This project will upload videos to youtube one at a time.
 Each video uploaded will be marked private with a future publish date.
-Each video will have a publish date of the next day.
-Example: 1st video 7/4/18, 2nd video 7/5/18, 3rd video 7/6/18, etc...
+The publish date will add 1 day per each video uploaded.
+Example: 1st video Jul 4th 2018, 2nd video July 5th 2018, etc...
-Youtube only allows 100 videos per day to be uploaded.
+Youtube allows only 100 videos per day to be uploaded.
-If you are uploading more the program will error after 100 videos with the message that you exceeded your daily limit.
+If you exceed the limit the app will crash with the message that you exceeded your daily limit.
+You won't be banned only 100 videos will be uploaded and you have to wait 24 hours.

 Pre-requisites